jzfrank/Drum-kit/README.md

 # Drum-kit
 Play drum kits online by mouse/keyboards

+Note:
-This is a toy project for a web dev bootcamp.
+* This is a toy project for a web dev bootcamp taught by Angela Yu. *